A Boolean value shall be encoded as a single byte where a value of 0 (zero) is false and any non-zero value is true.

 The abstract LocalizedText structure is defined in OPC 10000-3.

 Table 13 – LocalizedText Binary DataEncoding

-An ExtensionObject is encoded as sequence of bytes prefixed by the NodeId of its DataTypeEncoding and the number of bytes encoded.
+An ExtensionObject is encoded as sequence of bytes prefixed by the NodeId of its DataTypeEncoding, the DataEncoding used and the number of bytes encoded.

-An ExtensionObject may be encoded by the application which means it is passed as a ByteString or an XmlElement to the encoder.
+An ExtensionObject may be serialized as a ByteString or an XmlElement by the application and then passed to the encoder.
 In this case, the encoder will be able to write the number of bytes in the object before it encodes the bytes.
 However, an ExtensionObject may know how to encode/decode itself which means the encoder shall calculate the number of bytes before it encodes the object or it shall be able to seek backwards in the stream and update the length after encoding the body.

 When a decoder encounters an ExtensionObject it shall check if it recognizes the DataTypeEncoding identifier.
 If it does, then it can call the appropriate function to decode the object body.
 If the decoder does not recognize the type it shall use the Encoding to determine if the body is a ByteString or an XmlElement and then decode the object body or treat it as opaque data and skip over it.

 The serialized form of an ExtensionObject is shown in Table 14.